 - 1000M/3000 ft: The watch can be worn for deep sea diving.

 Though no watch is truly waterproof, the difference between water resistant and waterproof watches gets smaller as the water resistance depth is deeper.
-Get a well-made watch with a high water resistance rating for a practically waterproof luxury watch!
+Though purchasing a completely waterproof watch is near impossible, investing in a well-made watch with a high water resistance will achieve the same goals as a waterproof luxury watch!

 In addition to creating this template for rating water resistant watches, the International Organization of Standardization also bans the use of the term “waterproof” in describing a watch.

 ISO 6425 is a standard that regulates divers’ watches.
 Introduced in 1996, the rating is given to watches that can withstand depths of at least 100M.
-The watches are put through reliability tests, condensation tests, salt water tests, and pressure tests, among others.
-Divers’ watches must be especially hardy as they are relied upon in crucial life-or-death situations underwater.
+The watches are put through reliability tests, condensation tests, saltwater tests, and pressure tests, among others.
+In these cases the difference between water resistant and waterproof is especially important as divers’ watches are relied upon in crucial life-or-death situations underwater.

 Furthermore, certain divers’ watches will also be approved for mixed-gas diving (diving with assistance from a diving chamber).
 These will indicate “For Mixed-Gas Diving” next to the watch’s water resistance rating.

-While a truly waterproof luxury watch may be an impossibility, there are certain watches available that have near-waterproof durability.
-Thanks to continuing advancements in timekeeping technology, you should be able to find a great water resistant watch no matter what your budget is.
-Watch Warehouse offers many genuine discounted luxury watches with high water-resistance.
+While we have learned that comparing water resistant vs. waterproof is really a matter of comparing varying water resistance levels, there are certain watches available that have near-waterproof durability.
+Thanks to continuing advancements in timekeeping technology, you should be able to find a great water-resistant watch no matter your budget or the difference between water resistant and waterproof.
+Watch Warehouse offers many genuine discounted luxury men’s and women’s watches with high water-resistance.

 For an affordable watch that won’t break the bank, try Nautica diver watches.
 These are nautical, practical watches fit for water sports and swimming.
-Slightly higher-end Gucci Dive watches are a perfect mid-range water resistant watch that combine style and function.
-At the pinnacle of dive watches, there’s the Rolex Oyster collection, a pioneering water resistant watch model.
-It is a premiere model for only the most distinguished of wearers.
+Slightly higher-end Gucci dive watches are a perfect mid-range watch that solves the water resistant vs. waterproof dilemma while combining style and function.
+At the pinnacle of dive watches, there’s the Rolex Oyster collection, a pioneering water-resistant watch model.
 The Omega Seamaster Planet Ocean is another superb chronometer meant for precision diving.

 Now that you know the difference between water resistant vs. waterproof watches, you’re equipped to find the perfect watch for your needs!
-With a reliable water resistant watch, you won’t have to worry about your watch breaking when you wash your hands, shower, or play water sports.
-Your watch emerge safely from every encounter with water.
+With a reliable water-resistant watch, you won’t have to worry about your watch breaking when you wash your hands, shower, or engage in water sports.

 Dive watches are an especially wonderful showcase of timekeeping technology.
 If you’re a recreational or professional diver, you are probably very aware of the importance of a good dive watch.
 Invest in a good one, and you’ll have a reliable companion for every dive!

-Watch Warehouse offers a variety water resistant watches at rare, discounted prices.
+Watch Warehouse offers a variety of luxury watches at affordable, discounted prices.
 Whether you’re looking for a watch you can wear while swimming or a gift for the beach lover in your life, shop our collection today to get amazing deals now!